DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Lookup-Tables.md

 ## l_Current_Year_Dates

 Holds the *current* termcode and term dates (*NOT* the term of entry).
-The former is used by the function fnGetCurTermCode to weed out previous year's decisions when extracting data from Banner
+The former is used by the function fnGetCurTermCode to weed out previous year's decisions when extracting data from Banner.
+Full source [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD-SSDT?path=%2FFAD%2Fdbo%2FTables%2Fl_Current_Year_Dates.sql&version=GBmaster)

 | Attribute | DataType | Allow Nulls? | PKey? |
 |-----------|----------|--------------|-------|